AresMUSH/aresmush/plugins/forum/help/en/manage_forum.md

 Posts can be pinned (or made sticky) so they show up first regardless of when they were posted.

 `forum/pin <category>/<#>=<on or off>`

+## Archiving a Board

+You can archive the messages from a forum category for offline storage.
+The default format is suitable for a wiki page.

+`forum/archive <category>` - Prints out messages so you can log them to a file.